-Mr Greg Savage
+Mr Greg Savage, Director

 Greg has been a manufacturing plant manager in Melbourne, Sydney and Brisbane over a 15 year period.
 The Sydney plant is one of the largest glass plants in the world with four furnaces, ten machine lines and 460 employees.